 The most important thing to do is to complete all of the readings for the workshop ahead of time (Please note that you do not need to print out the .pdf readings, a reading packet will be mailed to you.
 See below).
 Leading scholars in American History, Women’s History, the Hoover Dam, the history of the American West, Architecture, Native American Studies, and more are invited to share their life’s work with us.
 In order for you to get the most out of the workshop, you should be prepared to engage these scholars with questions and comments that advance everyone’s knowledge.

-Additionally, you should begin thinking about how you will use this workshop to enhance your own curriculum, and specific things that you want to take away from the program.
-Be prepared to ask scholars questions.
+Additionally, you should begin thinking about how you will use this workshop to enhance your own curriculum or research, and specific things that you want to take away from the program.
+Be prepared to ask questions and engage in dialogue.

 Should I bring a laptop computer?